rdtarvin/RADseq_Quito_2017/workshop_quito_day_3.md

 	gzless <<name of file>> #is this easy to see? zhead <<name of file>> iterations with diff Ncols etc
+	## RDT: check whether zhead works.. it may not on all machines

 Let's unzip one of the raw data files to look a bit more into it: